Optimistic that COVID-19 vaccines will be at final stages by first quarter next year: Bill Gates

 It's a huge challenge with India because you've got a gigantic country.
 You've got your urban centers with a lot of density-- and so that-- drives the spread.
 You have people moving around."

-He, however, added: "Yet people are stepping up...
+He, however, added, "Yet people are stepping up...
 Looking at how we reduce the spread while trying not to reduce food availability, equipment that people need."

-Highlighting Gates foundation's role, he said it has "worked for the Indian government on health issues like introducing new vaccines over the last decade; and so when COVID-19 came along, we stepped in and said you know where are the gaps, we have been funding work on detection and isolation.
+Highlighting Gates foundation's role, he said it has worked for the Indian government on health issues like introducing new vaccines over the last decade; and so when COVID-19 came along, we stepped in and said you know where are the gaps, we have been funding work on detection and isolation.